Bill Sutch: Legacy

 Sutch's writing provides one of the most comprehensive accounts of, and visions for, New Zealand.
 While his views were often original and independent, many that were rejected at the time are now accepted.
 He was a nation-builder who wanted to see an economically strong and socially fair New Zealand, free from colonial ties, whether economic or political.
 He was a committed nationalist, and on many matters ahead of his times.

 Economist Brian Easton has argued that: "The events surrounding the trial overshadowed the significance of what went before, and have muted subsequent recognition of his intellectual contributions."
 The trial also overshadowed his role in the establishment of UNICEF.
-Sutch's daughter, Helen Sutch, said after the declassification of New Zealand Security Intelligence Service (SIS) documents in 2008 said: "Our family hopes that justice can now be done to that historic legacy, which has been overshadowed for so long by events in the last year of his life".
+Sutch's daughter, Helen Sutch, said after the declassification of New Zealand Security Intelligence Service (SIS) documents in 2008: "Our family hopes that justice can now be done to that historic legacy, which has been overshadowed for so long by events in the last year of his life".